whitead/ForcePy/README.md

 Coarse-graining a Trajectory
 ==========
-The ForcePy module can be used to coarse-grain a trajectory.
+The ForcePy module can be used to coarse-grained a trajectory.

 The first step is to import the necessary libraries: